Main field(s) of study and in-depth level:

-The course intends to give the student a set tool (in the form of Perl, MySQL and R) to handle, store, structure, analyse and visualise data in a molecular-systematic project.
+The course intends to give the student a set tool (in the form of Perl, relation databases and R) to handle, store, structure, analyse and visualise data in a molecular-systematic project.
 On completion of the course, the student should be able to:

-choose and apply existing applications in Perl, MySQL and R
+choose and apply existing applications in Perl, relation databases and R

-write new or modify existing scripts (in Perl, SQL and R) to solve simple problems
+write new or modify existing code (in Perl, SQL and R) to solve simple problems

 outline solutions to information flow based on Perl, R and SQL for a systematic research project

-The course presents and applies the most popular open environments in bioinformatics to design practical solutions to concrete problems within the systematics. - Automation of bioinformatic data management; application of bioinformatics, from process to algorithm, to solve problems through programming - Biological databases with MySQL; common database types, design of relational databases, configuration of MySQL server, data management with SQL - Automation with Perl; basic syntax and logic, references, subroutines and modules, regular expressions, file management, Perl DBI - Numerical data analysis with R; data structures, import of data, visualisation, programs in R, multivariate data analysis (clustering, PCA, classification) in R, program package in R, interface with MySQL - Programming for the web; Apache web server, HTML and XHTML, CGI with Perl, CSS, Ecmascript, visualisation with Perl, CGI and R
+The course presents and applies the most popular open environments in bioinformatics to design practical solutions to concrete problems within the systematics. - Automation of bioinformatic data management; application of bioinformatics, from process to algorithm, to solve problems through programming. - Biological relation databases; common database types, design of relational databases, data management with SQL. - Automation with Perl; basic syntax and logic, references, subroutines and modules, regular expressions, file management, Perl DBI. - Numerical data analysis with R; data structures, import of data, visualisation, program packages in R, interface with databases. - Programming for the web; Apache web server, HTML, Perl programming for the web and CSS.

 The teaching is given in the form of e-teaching